aihacker111/Efficient-Live-Portrait/README.md

 # Efficient-Live-Portrait
-## 📹 Video Demo
+## 📹 Video Demo for normal mode

 https://github.com/user-attachments/assets/ac0e92d7-34e1-4402-a202-d06a2e806abe

+## 📹 Video Demo for Face-ID mode
++ Single Face Image
++ Through Face-ID adapter
 ## Introduction
 This repo is the optimize task by converted to ONNX and TensorRT models for [LivePortrait: Efficient Portrait Animation with Stitching and Retargeting Control](https://github.com/KwaiVGI/LivePortrait).
 We are actively updating and improving this repository.
 If you find any bugs or have suggestions, welcome to raise issues or submit pull requests (PR) 💖.

-Also we adding feature: Real-Time demo with ONNX models
+Also we adding feature:
++ Real-Time demo with ONNX models
++ TensorRT runtime with latest Tensorrt version.
+You should run on Colab, this still can't use on Window
++ Face-ID adapter for control Face animation in the Multiple Faces image you want to do
++ Coming soon for ControlNet Stable Diffusion.
+Stay tuned
 ## Features
 [✅] 20/07/2024: TensorRT Engine code and Demo

-[  ] Convert to CoreML and TFlite for running on mobile
+[✅] 22/07/2024: Support Multiple Faces

+[✅] 22/07/2024: Face-ID Adapter for Control Face Animation

 [  ] Integrate X-pose TensorRT